Designing with the Versal Adaptive SoC: Design Methodology

 • Identifying Versal adaptive SoC power and thermal solutions

-• Applying common timing closure techniquePerforming system-level simulation and debugging
+• Applying common timing closure techniques

 • Improving Versal adaptive SoC system performance